Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types: Additional Related Work

 \paragraph{Inductive link prediction over both new nodes and new relations (no extra context)} In this paper, we focus on the most general task, i.e., inductive link prediction over both new nodes and new relations on entirely new test graphs without textual descriptions, which we call {\em \ourtask}.
-To the best of our knowledge, InGram~\citep{ingram} is the first and only existing method capable of performing this task.
-In contrast to~\citet{ingram} that designed a specific architecture, i.e., InGram, our work proposes a general theoretical framework for designing an entire class of models capable of solving the \ourtask task, which encompasses InGram as a specific instantiation.
-Modeling details of InGram have been substantially discussed in the main paper.
+To the best of our knowledge, InGram~\citep{ingram} and ULTRA~\citep{galkin2023towards} are the only existing methods capable of performing this task.
+InGram and ULTRA introduce relation graphs to capture relational representations based on their interactions.
+In contrast to InGram and ULTRA that designed a specific architecture, our work proposes a general theoretical framework for designing an entire class of models capable of solving the \ourtask task, which encompasses them as a specific instantiation.
+Modeling details of InGram and ULTRA have been substantially discussed in the main paper.

-\paragraph{Knowledge graph alignment.} Knowledge graph alignment tasks~\citep{sun2018bootstrapping,sun2020knowledge,yan2021dynamic,OpenEA} are very common in heterogeneous, cross-lingual, and domain-specific relational data, where the task aims to align nodes among different domains.
-For example, matching nodes with their counterparts in different languages~\citep{wang2018cross,xu2019cross}.
-It is intrinsically different than our task, where we aim to inductively apply on completely new nodes and relations, possibly with no clear alignments between them.